 You can also build customer communities in real life by incorporating in-store UGC galleries.
 When you include UGC galleries in digital signage around your property, customers feel a sense of connection and are more encouraged to share their own experiences with the brand.
 A tip is to include any sales promotion or trending themes into your customized UGC galleries, as this will create a sense of “FOMO" that supports purchasing.

-Instead, make sure to always ask for permission before publishing UGC, even when a customer post includes your tag or @mentions you.
+Choose a customer experience software that allows you to request permission to use social media content.
+Always ask for permission before publishing UGC, even when a customer post includes your tag or @mentions you.
 Let your customers know how the content will be used in the future and across which marketing channels.
 This will reassure your customer that they can trust you, while enabling them to feel appreciated.